andresribeiro/ciara-docs/adding-new-servers.md

 # Adding New Servers

-Ciara allows to deploy on 1 server, or 1000.
+Ciara allows to deploy on `N` servers.
 There's no limit on how many servers you can use.

-If you wish to add another server to the pool of servers you have, update your `ciara.config.json`.
-Then, all you need to do is run the following command in your terminal:
+If you wish to add another server to the pool of servers you have, update your `ciara.config.json` and run:

 ```bash
 ciara deploy